puppetlabs/structured-logging/README.md

 ## Configuration
 ### JSON text

-If you want to log JSON data where you would otherwise log regular text, replace the 'encoder' element in your logback.xml with this one:
+If you want to log JSON data where you would otherwise log regular text, replace the `encoder` element in your `logback.xml` with this one:

     <encoder class="net.logstash.logback.encoder.LoggingEventCompositeJsonEncoder">
       <providers>